Overview

 - Confirm that you want to remove the expiration functionality by clicking Remove Expiration.

-Questions and Answers about the API Key Rotation
+FAQs about the API Key Rotation

 Q: Why is the API key changing?